polotno-project/polotno-site/docs/store.md

 // remember that "json" should be a javascript object
 // if you have a json string, you may need to parse it - JSON.parse(string);
 store.loadJSON(json);

+// load JSON by save previous undo history
+// a user can undo this action store.loadJSON(json, true);
 ```

 ## Export